lextoumbourou/notes/notes/permanent/gale-shapley-algorithm.md

 summary: an algorithm that matches 2-equally sizes groups based on preferences.
 ---

-The Gale-Shapley algorithm (also known as **Deferred Acceptance**) solves the **stable matching problem**, where the goal is to match members of 2 equally sized groups based on their preferences, which  *stable* pairs, that is, a series of matches where no two pairs would prefer another compared to their assigned match.
+The Gale-Shapley algorithm (also known as **Deferred Acceptance**) solves the **stable matching problem**, where the goal is to match members of two equally sized groups based on their preferences.
+All pairs should be *stable*, that is, no two pairs would prefer another compared to their assigned match.

 Consider a speed dating event; for simplicity of explanation, I'll assume all participants are heterosexual.